aptos-labs/aptos-core/developer-docs-site/docs/concepts/basics-accounts.md

 ## Access control with signer

 When a `signer` is specified in a function in a transaction, then the `signer` is the only entity capable of adding or removing resources into an account.
 The sender of a transaction is represented by a signer.
-See a Move example code below with `&signer` in the `initialize` and `withdraw` functions:
+See the below Move example code with `&signer` in the `initialize` and `withdraw` functions:

 ```rust
 module Test::Coin {